Digital-512/expressjs-login/README.md

 ### Check the Username and the Password using jQuery (Ajax) :

-If the user has the right username and password, then the `checklogin.php` will send 'true', register the username and the password in a session, and redirect to `index.php`.
+If the user has the right username and password, then the `checklogin.js` will send 'true', register the username and the password in a session, and redirect to `index.php`.
-If the username and/or the password are wrong the `checklogin.php` will send "Wrong Username or Password".
+If the username and/or the password are wrong the `checklogin.js` will send "Wrong Username or Password".

 ###Signup/Login Workflow: